-Her parents also used Makaton sign language in her early years, a flexible method that includes signs and symbols to communicate with others.
+Her parents also used Makaton sign language in her early years.
 Through Makaton, a child can interact using signs as well as words which makes communication much simpler.
 This can be especially useful for someone trying to get comfortable with speech and language.

 “The most important lesson I am still learning is that of unconditional love.”

 Hanifa thinks it’s important to stay away from unkind people and protect her mental health as a parent.
 “Initially, I picked lots of fights and argued with them.
-But after educating myself and realizing ignoring them is the best thing, I simply started avoiding them,” she said.
+But after educating myself and realizing that ignoring them is the best way [to deal with it], I simply started avoiding them,” she said.